Daniele-Galati/Super-Mario-Gravity/README.md

 # Super-Mario-Gravity
+A simple system that replicates Super Mario Galaxy's gravitational fields

 ## How does it work
 The system is made up of two main components: the gravity field and the gravity agent.

 ### Gravity Fields
-The first one is a class with 4 sub-classes:
+The gravity field is a class with 4 sub-classes.
-* Spherical field - simulates planet gravity
-* Cylindrical field - the gravity center is a line, thus the force lies in the plane containing the agent perpendicular to the cylinder axis
-* Directional field - the gravity pulls the agents in one pre-determined direction
-* Transition field - useful for zones where there is a curvature between two directional fields (you can see it in action in the demo scene)

 Each field is color coded differently in the scene to understand immediately what type they are.
+* **Spherical field** (red) - simulates planet gravity
+* **Cylindrical field** (blue) - the gravity center is a line, thus the force lies in the plane containing the agent perpendicular to the cylinder axis
+* **Directional field** (green) - the gravity pulls the agents in one pre-determined direction
+* **Transition field** (violet) - useful for zones where there is a curvature between two directional fields (you can see it in action in the demo scene)

 If two fields are colliding with each other, in the inspector it is possible to sort them by priority (the agents will be attracted from the highest priority field).

 ### Gravity Agents